askimed/nf-test/docs/assertions/snapshots.md

 ).match()
 ```

-As default the snapshot has the same name as the test.
-You can each stored snapshot also a user defined name This enables you to use multiple snapshots in one single test and to separate them in a logical way:
+By default the snapshot has the same name as the test.
+You can also store a snapshot under a user defined name.
+This enables you to use multiple snapshots in one single test and to separate them in a logical way.
+In the following example a workflow snapshot is created, stored under the name "workflow".
+The second example, creates a snaphot of two files and saves it under "files".

 ```
 assert snapshot(workflow).match("workflow")